 * Expenditures for 2019-2020 are not final.
 See this report for more information.

 The above statistics may be shocking, as they paint a drastic picture of the impact of wildfires on California.
 Not only do these wildfires destroy a significant amount of uninhabited land, but they also wreak havoc on local structures and homes.

-Using data from the table above, here are the average California wildfire statistics over the past five years.
-Keep in mind that the 2020 fire season is only now beginning to reach its peak, so there will likely more fires and devastation this year that could skew this average.
+Using data from the table above, here are the average statistics on California fires over the past five years.
+Keep in mind that the 2020 California fire season is only now beginning to reach its peak, so there will likely more fires and devastation this year that could skew this average.
 Unfortunately, fire season is expected to continue to worsen due to impacts from global warming and climate change:

 |Number of Fires||7,874|

 |Fire Suppression Costs ($M)||$590.4 (for latest available data, 2014-2019)|

 More and more homes are being built in wildfire prone areas: